Russian, Eastern European and Eurasian studies

 - The East Central European, Balkan and Baltic Studies (ECEBB) provides students with a comprehensive knowledge base in order to deepen their understanding of the recent history and current societies of the regions.
 ECEBB offers two study blocks ECEBB I (KUKA-IK520, 15 cr) OR ECEBB II (KUKA-IK500, 30 cr), and ECEBB specialization studies (ALKU-IK530, 15 cr).

-- Ukrainian Studies (KUKA-UK500, 15 cr) is a multidisciplinary study block providing students with opportunities to orientate themselves to the study of Ukrainian language, culture, history and contemporary society as well as Ukraine's relations to Russia and the European Union.
+- Ukrainian Studies (KUKA-UK500, 15 cr) is a multidisciplinary study block providing students with opportunities to orientate themselves to the study of Ukrainian culture, history and contemporary society.